-- Audience: Audience are people that you may or may not know that can see information by and about you, your photos, comments, and posts.
+- Audience: An audience is people that you may or may not know that can see information by and about you, your photos, comments, and posts.

 - Watch this emaze presentation to learn more to decide if it is appropriate for the students to use to create their digital footprint.